Reconnecting With God

 Take for instance the 8th Commandment ("Thou shalt not steal") which, as you already know, is the subject of this story of mine.
 God must have made that law so that every man could get rewarded for his efforts and so that we could prosper as a society.
 And boy, wouldn't you love to live in a prosperous nation that has plenty within its borders?

-To make things clearer, let me give an example of a farmer who decides to plant a garden of paw-paw plants.
+To make my point clearer, let me give an example of a farmer who decides to plant a garden of paw-paw plants.
 (I understand they call them papayas in America, right?)

 Well, the farmer prepares his land, buys seedlings of paw-paws and plants them.
 And then as they grow, he weeds the garden and adds manures to it while watering the paw-paw plants because, as all fools know, water is life.